About

 Monthly categories are lagging indicators.
 They tell you where money went.
 They don't tell you whether this paycheck is solvent before rent/mortgage posts.
 Paycheck budgeting assigns bills to the check that covers them, holds a tax or savings reserve per deposit when you need it, and divides what is left by days until the next deposit.

 That is the product thesis.
 Safe to spend is the number you need at the register, not a guilt spreadsheet from three weeks ago.
-It works whether your paycheck timing is messy like mine or your income genuinely swings.
+It works whether your paycheck timing is irregular or your income genuinely swings.
 If you've tried budgeting before and quit, it may have been a framework problem rather than a discipline problem.

 Learn more